-Eric Nusbaum tours the largest environmental cleanup operation the United States government has ever undertaken
+Eric Nusbaum tours the largest environmental cleanup operation the United States government has ever undertaken, the Hanford Nuclear Reservation.

 Over the last 20 years, Hanford has also become something else: a tourist destination.
 If you want to see just how big the reservation is, or get an idea of how much work remains to be done there, you can sign up for an official government tour of the site.
 About 60 public tours are offered per year.
 The tours are free, but highly sought after.
 Last year, registration opened at midnight on March 6, and closed by 5 a.m.